What You Say When Someone Dies. What To Say At A Funeral. What To Say In A Letter Of Condolence

 So, what to say?

-One of the most memorable messages that was send to me when I lost a daughter whom I dearly loved was a simple e-mail from a friend with these words: “I am so, so, so very sorry.
+One of the most memorable messages that was sent to me when I lost a daughter whom I dearly loved was a simple e-mail from a friend with these words: “I am so, so, so very sorry.
 Let me know if there is anything I can do.”
 Those three “so’s” made his message memorable.

 Those simple words can be your template for what to say when someone dies, what to say in a letter of condolence, what to say at a funeral.
 You can deliver it in writing, by email, in person, at the funeral.
 “I am so, so, so very sorry!” cannot be misinterpreted, and will be cherished.